 - by ensuring the best candidates are selected, and

-Each department must find the process that works for its needs.
+Each department must find a process that works for its needs.
 Many agencies use a process like the one described in this article.

 Post the Announcement